-NIBBS: Yeah my memory of not being there was great actually, I was bobbing for fries, actually.
+NIBBS: Yeah, my memory of not being there was great; actually, I was bobbing for fries.

 NIBBS: That was the Venom tour, yeah?

-Did you had a lot of partying wit the Venom guys?
+Did you have a lot of partying with the Venom guys?
 Tons of booze and beer…?

-NIBBS: He’s not gonna tell you about that “laughs”
+NIBBS: He’s not going to tell you about that “laughs.”

-PAUL: We had our own coterie.
-Nibbs have I told you about that tour?
+PAUL: We had our coterie.
+Nibbs, have I told you about that tour?

 NIBBS: I don’t know anything!
-I’m from Cleethorpes, I don’t know anything.
+I’m from Cleethorpes, and I don’t know anything.

 Now afterward, how do you like songs like “Bad Bad Girls”?

-NIBBS: “Bad Bad Girls” is just like, get drunk and soft dude pop-rock, really.
+NIBBS: “Bad Bad Girls” is just like, get drunk and soft dude pop-rock.